Lucretiel/autocommand/README.rst

       -v, --verbose
       -q, --quiet

 Autocommand attempts to do the "correct thing" in these cases- if the default is ``True``, then supplying the switch makes the argument ``False``; if the type is ``bool`` and the default is some other ``True`` value, then supplying the switch makes the argument ``False``, while not supplying the switch makes the argument the default value.

 Files
 `````

-If the default value is a file object, such as ``sys.stdout``, then
-Autocommand just looks for a string, for a file path.
-It doesn't do any
-special checking on the string, though (such as checking if the file
-exists); it's better to let the client decide how to handle errors in
-this case.
-Instead, it provides a special context manager called
-``smart_open``, which behaves exactly like ``open`` if a filename or
-other openable type is provided, but also lets you use already open
-files:
+If the default value is a file object, such as ``sys.stdout``, then autocommand just looks for a string, for a file path.
+It doesn't do any special checking on the string, though (such as checking if the file exists); it's better to let the client decide how to handle errors in this case.
+Instead, it provides a special context manager called ``smart_open``, which behaves exactly like ``open`` if a filename or other openable type is provided, but also lets you use already open files:

 .. code:: python